howdycrystalm/star-wars-blog/README.md

 1. Download assets (images and copy) into assets folder.
 2. Notice that the file names for the images and blog copy correlate.
 This will help you stay organized when making a post.
 Speaking of, let's make our first post!
+3. Go to your Dashboard in wp-admin.
+Hover on "Posts" and click "Add new".
+4. We'll start with the 12-19-2019 Google document as our first blog post.
+The doc has different elements of the blog called out for you.
+Between the Google doc, the 12-19-2019 Dropbox image folder, and the actual blog post on [Starwars.com/news](https://www.starwars.com/news/star-wars-the-rise-of-skywalker-databank), you should be able to organize the post's images and copy accurately.
+Here's a screenshot to help guide you.